School Finance 101

 The Texas public education system is the second largest in the country, and funding our public education system is a complex subject.
-Texas is a diverse state that includes 5.5 million students, 1250+ school districts, 8,600 campuses, 375,000 teachers, and roughly the same number of support staff and administrators (this includes principals, teacher aides, bus drivers, and cafeteria and custodial workers).
+Texas is a diverse state that includes 5.5 million students, 1,200+ school districts, 9,000+ campuses, 374,000+ teachers, and roughly the same number of support staff and administrators, which includes principals, teacher aides, bus drivers, and cafeteria and custodial workers.
 Thoughtful planning and adequate funding are essential to make this system work for every Texan.
-During the 88th Legislative Session in 2023, legislators did not act or fund our schools.
-School districts are now digging into their savings accounts as they face new challenges in funding new school safety mandates and demands from the STAAR test.
-Now is the time to adequately fund our Texas schools.
+During the 89th Legislative Session in 2025, lawmakers passed House Bill 2 (HB 2), which provided $8.5 billion in new school funding. $3.7 billion of this new funding targets teacher pay raises, new funding for support staff, investments in special education, and a new allotment for operational costs.
+While these investments are meaningful, the reality is that a significant funding gap for public schools still exists.
+School districts are still digging into their fund balances as they face new challenges, including ongoing state mandates, enrollment declines, and inflationary pressures.
+Legislators still have work to do to adequately fund our Texas schools.

 A school district can get voter approval for another tax, an I&S–or a debt service tax–to fund new facilities and renovations.
 However, school districts cannot use this tax to fund day-to-day expenses.